The Insolvency Review: Australia

 Strengthening protections for employee entitlements

 On 5 April 2019, the Corporations Amendment (Strengthening Protections for Employee Entitlements) Bill 2018 (Cth) (the SPE Act) received royal assent.
-The SPE Act introduced, among other things, three significant changes to the Corporations Act:
+The amendments to the Corporations Act brought about by the SPE Act are intended to strengthen enforcement and recovery options to deter behaviours that prevent, avoid or significantly reduce the recovery of employee entitlements in insolvency.
+The most significant changes include:

-- an extension of the existing criminal offence provision to capture a person recklessly entering into transactions to avoid the recovery of employee entitlements;
+- an extension of the existing criminal offence provision to capture a person recklessly entering into transactions to avoid the recovery of employee entitlements;11

-- enhanced personal liability consequences by introducing a new civil penalty for such action with an objective reasonable person test; and
+- enhanced personal liability consequences by introducing a new civil penalty for such action with an objective reasonable person test;12 and

-- the ability for a liquidator, in certain circumstances, to seek compensation for loss or damage suffered because of a contravention of the civil penalty provision, among other things.
+- the ability for a liquidator, in certain circumstances, to seek compensation for loss or damage suffered because of a contravention of the civil penalty provision, among other things.13

 Combating illegal phoenixing